bcpierce00/unison/src/FEATURES.md

 For example:

-- Existing code implementes feature hash-1.
+- Existing code implements feature hash-1.
 - New code implements a new hashing algorithm and adds feature hash-2.
 - Even though two different hashing algorithms must not be used at the same time, both implementations can co-exist as in the following